embeddedproductdev-create/ur_mesh_ir_node/README.md

 6. **NOTE**:
    1. The next step is required only if you are creating the project from scratch.
 By default the IRremoteESP8266 library being used in this project is not available in the components/arduino folder.
 So, we need to manually download the library, add the source and header files at locations and make necessary changes to the CMakeLists.txt inside the components/arduino folder in order for the compiler to be able to pick up these custom files.
    2. It's not mandatory that the custom libraries also needs to reside inside the arduino/components folder.
 But since it already has a structure, I placed inside it to avoid too much head scratching in trying to fix bug that'll rise upon compiling.
 If you can figure out a better and efficient way, kudos to you.
+   3. **IMPORTANT NODE**: The IRremoteESP8266 Library used in this project has been customly modified at a few places in order to bend it to work to our requirements.
+For eg. Support for Daikin200 is not natively supported by the library at this time.
+So, we have manually added that.
+A list of Custom changes made to any open source content will be listed below.

 ## Steps to include custom library files
 These steps will guide you in including a custom library and using it in this project.
 I've taken the IRremoteESP8266 library as an example.
 It is available [here](https://github.com/crankyoldgit/IRremoteESP8266)